IF YOU HAVE A LIFE THREATENING MEDICAL EMERGENCY PLEASE CALL 999

-Should you have a genuine medical emergency and require a doctor urgently Monday – Friday before 8am or after 6.30pm or at anytime over the weekend or bank holidays please telephone our out of hours emergency number on 111
+Should you have a genuine medical emergency and require a doctor urgently Monday – Friday before 8am or after 6.30pm or at anytime over the weekend or bank holidays please contact NHS 111.

 Calls to the NHS 111 service are free from both landlines and mobiles

-If you need medical advice during closing hours, please contact NHS 111, or in case of an emergency such as chest pain, difficulty breathing or other life threating emergencies
+If you need medical advice during closing hours, please contact NHS 111, or in case of an emergency such as chest pain, difficulty breathing or other life threatening emergencies please dial 999

 Due to the COVID-19 pandemic, the extended access hubs are operating at the following times: